srycyk/mine/README.md

     $ bundle

-Or use it from within the gem itself.
+Or use it from within the gem itself, or package it as a gem: *$ rake build*.

 ## Creating a scraping application

 Scraping with this facility is easier done than said!

-One way is to create an application under the module:
+One way is to create an application (or gem) under the module:
 Mine::Apps::{MyApp} and write a class called *Runner*, that inherits from the supplied class: *Mine::App::RunnerBase*.